gaborfekete85/nb-iot/mobile/README.md

 # IONIC 2 Mobile Application

 # For NB IoT No need setup manually
-- You can install the application on adnroid with the apk/android-debug.apk
+- There is an installable android package under the apk folder

 ## Requirements
 - Node, npm - Installation detailed in the parent readme